At DPAS we’re committed to protecting, respecting your privacy and being transparent in everything we do.

 All DPO casework is password protected and securely held.

-We use Fresh Sales and Fresh Desk to manage potential customers and current customers information.
-This system has servers in the EEA and your data will be hosted in one of those Countries.
-For further information about this platform, please contact us.
+We use Arlo, Fresh Sales and Fresh Desk to manage potential customers and current customers information.
+This system has servers in the EEA and your data will be hosted there.
+For more information on this, please contact firstname.lastname@example.org

 Keeping children safe